LindraJ/AWS-Security-Methodology/How-I-Think/README.md

-# Lambda Systems Thinking
+# How I Think

-This folder contains my systems-thinking analysis of AWS Lambda.
+This folder contains my systems-thinking analysis of AWS services.

-The goal is not just to understand Lambda as a service, but to understand:
+The goal is not just to understand each service, but to understand:

 - behavioral dynamics
 - trust relationships